nunchistudio/blacksmith/documentation/api/http/destinations.md

 ## Retrieve a specific destination

-This endpoint exposes details about a single destination registered in an application, including its options and actions.
+This endpoint exposes details about a single destination registered in an application, including its options and some details about its actions.

 - **Method:** `GET`
 - **Path:** `/admin/api/destinations/:destination_name`